 This is also really the only of my crazy travel stories that involved the kids and a pretty difficult situation.
 I think it was a really good learning experience for them too!
 The younger two were asleep, but the older two got out and helped take care of unloading the tent and spreading all our wet things out to dry.

 Definitely a character-building experience, and one that we can now always look back on and laugh about together as a family!

 15. Got Hustled in Marrakech and Scammed in Bogota

 Encountering scams is, unfortunately, a part of travel, particularly in certain destinations.
 Here are 2 that we somewhat fell for, one in Marrakech, and one in Bogota.

-Alright, so we encountered a lot of hustling attempts in Morocco, mostly in the form of people on the street trying to take you places or give faulty directions.
+Alright, so we encountered a lot of scamming attempts in Morocco, mostly in the form of people on the street trying to take you places or give faulty directions.
 We knew what to watch out for, but we still fell for a scam our first full day in Marrakech.
 We were looking for the El Badii palace and the map seemed to indicate we could cut through a particular side street.